MicrosoftDocs/terminal/TerminalDocs/customize-settings/themes.md

 ### Mica

 This enables the Mica effect on this window, beneath all other UI layers.
 For Mica to be visible, the layers above it need to be transparent.
-As an example, to have a tab row with Mica in it, you'll need to configure the alpha channel of the background to be 0, as follows:
+As an example, to have a tab row with Mica in it you'll need to configure the alpha channel of the background to be `0` as follows:

 ```json
 {